UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 ModuleNotFoundError: No module named 'tstools'
 ```

-At the moment lives in the directory `analysis1/`, and, unfortunately, Python cannot find it!
+At the moment `tstools` lives in the directory `analysis1/`, and, unfortunately, Python cannot find it!
 How can we tell Python where our package is?

 ## Where does Python look for packages?